milesj/rut/README.md

 - [x] Unmount the component.
 - [x] Query elements by name/type.
 - [x] Debug JSX output of the React tree.
-- [ ] Handle dives/HOCs in a clean way.
 - [ ] Test rendering to the DOM (`rut-dom`).
 - [x] Wrapping component option.
 - [x] Strict mode option.